cesarsnoronha/JoJoGAN/README.md

 ## How to use
 Everything to get started is in the [colab notebook](https://colab.research.google.com/github/mchong6/JoJoGAN/blob/main/stylize.ipynb).

+You need to clone the github repository, them only download the stylize.ipynb file. upload it to your google drive.
+On the beggining of the stylize.ipynb file change the github path to yours On your github upload the images you want to process to the folder "test_inputs"

 ## Citation
 If you use this code or ideas from our paper, please cite our paper:
 ```